REO-VLM-anonymous/REO-VLM/README.md

 - [Ghjulia Sialelli](mailto\:gsialelli@ethz.ch), Torben Peters, Jan D. Wegner, Konrad Schindler

-Please also consider citing the following works if you use REO-Instruct data or biomass-related imagery:
+Please also consider citing the following work if you use REO-Instruct data or biomass-related imagery:

 ```bibtex